 We always need new volunteer Researchers: Research topics by negotiation.
 Please contact Bob Dean (See below)

 The Group’s most important task is to support the Editor of the TCA’s bi-monthly journal ‘TON TALK’ with a steady stream of new articles, stories and pictures.
 These are drawn from the Ship Records and photograph collection, and TON TALK is the normal medium for the publication of brief personal reminiscences, with the prior approval of the author.
 The Directing Staff may also commission articles for this purpose.

 The TCA’s Historical Database exists to supply other Historians and authors with pertinent material for articles in other journals and ultimately books.
 All articles and photographs published will be attributed by name.

 The Historical Group is looking for a regular input of information, photographs and stories about Ton Class Ships and their crews, with nominal lists where available, and about technical and stores support for the class throughout its life.
 All such material will be acknowledged, copied and returned.

 Exercise ‘NORTHERN MERGER’

-If you happen to be going through your old personal papers and come across any information about the Tons, however brief, that you are willing to share with the Group , please contact Bob Dean or Jeremy Stewart by telephone, E-mail or letter.
+If you happen to be going through your old personal papers and come across any information about the Tons, however brief, that you are willing to share with the Group , please contact Bob Dean by telephone or E-mail .

 Bob Dean‘s Telephone No. is 01730-233596 , E-mail